Get a free home energy plan today

-Storage heaters mean you can take advantage of lower off-peak electricity rates to heat your home.
+Storage heaters mean you can heat your home with lower off-peak electricity rates.

-Keep reading to find out how storage heaters work and how much they cost.
+Keep reading to find out how storage heaters work, how much they cost, and the savings they could generate for you.

-They use electricity to heat up ceramic or clay bricks inside them overnight.
-Then they can release the heat gradually to keep your home warm the next day.
+They use electricity to heat up ceramic or clay bricks inside them overnight and release the heat gradually to keep your home warm the next day.

 Night storage heaters are designed primarily for homes with time-of-use electricity tariffs, such as Economy 7 or Economy 10.
 These have cheaper rates for electricity overnight (around 12pm-7am but times vary).
 This means you can use cheaper off-peak electricity to heat your home during the day.

 Storage heaters vary drastically in price, depending on the type and brand you choose.
-Cheaper, more basic models can cost as little as £150, but most cost £200 upwards.
+Basic models start at around £400, but more advanced ones can cost upwards of £700.

-Installing a replacement storage heater usually costs from about £70 if there is existing wiring.
-It will be pricier if it's a new installation or you need new wiring.
-Prices vary by location.
+Storage heaters must be installed by a qualified electrician.
+Labour costs for installing a replacement storage heater are usually from about £70 if there is existing wiring, but it will be pricier if it's a new installation or you need new wiring.
+Prices will vary by location.

 Find a recommended electrician who has been through our rigorous checks by visiting Which?
 Trusted Traders or using our search tool below.

-Bear in mind that you'll likely have more than one storage heater to power, though you may need to run it for fewer hours each time.
+Bear in mind that you'll probably have more than one storage heater to power.

 Using your storage heater's boost function adds to heating costs because it uses pricier daytime electricity, rather than stored heat.

-There were five main types of storage heater which varied by the level of control, energy efficiency and price.
+There used to be five main types of storage heaters, which varied by the level of control, energy efficiency and price.

-However, from 1 January 2018, all newly-manufactured storage heaters must have certain features so that they comply with Lot20, part of the European Ecodesign Directive.
-This essentially means that all storage heaters you can buy now essentially work in the same way.
+However, from 1 January 2018, all newly manufactured storage heaters must have certain features so that they comply with Lot 20, which is part of the European Ecodesign Directive.
+This essentially means that all storage heaters you can buy now work in the same way.

 New electric storage heaters must have a minimum energy efficiency rating of 38% for a heat output above 250W.
-To meet this, heaters will often have:
+To meet this, they will often have:

 Generally speaking, the more you spend on a storage heater, the more features you'll get.